buyer’s agent gives keys of new home to clients - how to negotiate house price

 2. Closing date

+The closing date can be negotiated.
 Buyers worried about cash flow may ask for a strategic closing date to put off their first monthly mortgage payment for as long as possible.
-The closing date can be negotiated.
+While not directly related to the price of the house, this strategy is a money-saving strategy for cash-strapped home buyers.

 3. Home repairs

 Home inspections may uncover needed repairs.
-Buyers may negotiate for those repairs to be completed by the seller or ask for a price discount to complete the repairs themselves.
+Buyers may ask sellers to complete the repairs or ask for a price discount to complete the repairs themselves.

 4. Appliances

 Buyers and sellers may sometimes use large appliances such as refrigerators, washers, dryers, microwaves, and stoves during the negotiation process.
-The seller may be unwilling to come down on price but may throw in all of the appliances, which could offer substantial savings to the buyer.
+The seller may be unwilling to lower the price but may throw in all of the appliances, which could offer substantial savings to the buyer.

 5. Furniture